The Complete Vegan Food Guide to South Korea (2026)

 ₩10,000–20,000 ($10–20 AUD) for most restaurants.
 Street food and buffets can be cheaper (₩3,000–8,000), while upscale places might be ₩20,000–30,000.
 Lunch sets are typically 20–30% cheaper than dinner.
 Overall, eating vegan in Korea is very affordable.

-📱 Stay Connected in South Korea with eSIM
+📱 Stay connected in South Korea with an eSIM

-Forget hunting for SIM cards at the airport!
-Get instant mobile data with Saily eSIM before you even leave home.
-Perfect for navigating Naver Maps, booking restaurants, and staying in touch.
+Forget hunting for SIM cards at the airport.
+Get instant mobile data with Saily eSIM before you leave home — perfect for navigating Naver Maps, booking restaurants and staying in touch.

-- No SIM card needed – Works on eSIM-compatible phones
+• No physical SIM needed — works on eSIM-compatible phones

-Protect your data on public WiFi and access your home streaming services while in South Korea with NordVPN.
-Essential for cafe-hopping vegans using public networks!
+Protect your data on cafe and restaurant WiFi, and access your home streaming services while in South Korea, with NordVPN — handy for cafe-hopping vegans bouncing between networks all day.

-- Access home content – Watch Netflix, BBC iPlayer, etc.
+• Access home content — Netflix, ABC iView, BBC iPlayer, etc.

 30-day money-back guarantee

-When exploring South Korea’s vegan food scene, protect yourself with comprehensive travel insurance.
-We use SafetyWing for all our travels—they cover medical emergencies, trip cancellations, and lost luggage.
+When exploring South Korea’s vegan food scene, protect yourself with travel cover.
+We use SafetyWing — medical emergencies, trip cancellations and lost luggage, flexible enough to buy even mid-trip.

-- Learn these Korean phrases or carry a translation card (especially “비건”)
+• Learn key Korean phrases or carry a translation card (especially “비건”)

 Seoul